jessgusclark/snippet-ab-testing/README.md

 ## Install

+Create a custom dimension in Google Analytics.
+Currently the script is hardcoded to dimension 1.

 Publish `js/ab-test.js` to your webserver.
 Import `xsl/snippet-abtest.xsl` into an existing stylesheet and change link to `ab-test.js` to go to your published version of the file.
 Add `snippet-abtest.html` to your sinppets directory (probably /_resources/ou/snippets) and register the snippet with OU Campus.

 ## Contribute